CFA Exam Difficulty Explained: Get The Facts | Zell

 CFA Level 1 Difficulty

 Appearing for the CFA exams is not for the faint-hearted, and passing them also requires a mix of courage and perseverance.
-Only the best of the lot get to become the charter holders and are then welcomed into the investment field with high salary packages.
+Only the best of the lot get to become charter holders and are then welcomed into the investment field with high salary packages.

-One of the key aspects that make the CFA Level 1 exam challenging is its comprehensive coverage of a wide range of topics.
+One of the key aspects that makes the CFA Level 1 exam challenging is its comprehensive coverage of a wide range of topics.
 Candidates need to be proficient in areas such as financial reporting and analysis, corporate finance, equity investments, fixed income, derivatives, alternative investments, economics, portfolio management, and quantitative methods.
 This breadth of subjects demands thorough preparation and a deep understanding of each topic.

 CFA Level 2 Difficulty